danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **SAML is not a valid authentication mechanism in Kafka**.
 Valid options are SASL/GSSAPI, SASL/SCRAM, and SSL.
 - **Kafka clients use HTTPS (SSL/TLS) to securely connect to the Confluent REST Proxy**.
 - **Enabling SSL encryption in Kafka disables the zero-copy optimization** since data must be loaded into the JVM to encrypt/decrypt.
-- **Kafka supports authentication using SSL certificates, SASL/PLAIN, SASL/SCRAM, SASL/GSSAPI (Kerberos)**.
+- - Kafka supports authentication using **SSL certificates, SASL/PLAIN, SASL/SCRAM, SASL/GSSAPI (Kerberos)**.
+- The security protocol of each listener is defined in the `listener.security.protocol.map` configuration, with options like **PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL**.
 - **Kafka supports authorization using ACLs (Access Control Lists)** to control access to resources like topics and consumer groups.
 - **Encryption of data at rest can be achieved using disk encryption** or by configuring Kafka to encrypt its data files.
 - **Kafka supports SSL/TLS encryption for client-broker and broker-broker communication**.